Please check our main Recreation & Parks webpage for all updates.

 Intro to Fishing

 New angler?
 Coming back to the sport?
-Want to fish but no longer have your gear?
-Learn or review how to cast, identify fish, rig a pole, tie knots and much more.
+Learn or review how to cast, identify fish, rig a pole, tie knots and more.
+Equipment and bait provided.

 Try your hand at kayaking!
 Learn paddling techniques, safety and gear selection.
 This is an American Canoe Association instructional program.

 RP9171.703 Centennial Park South May 28 9:30-11:30am Th $35

 Intro to Target Archery

 Learn the basics of target archery including equipment, safety and elements of shooting with an USA Archery-certified instructor.

 RP9171.704 Centennial Park South June 4 9:30-11:30am Th $35

 Call 410-313-7275 to register or click the RP number above to sign up online (links active when registration opens in March)!